-Silhouette Secrets is a one-hour TV documentary, presented by Charles Burns, about the art and history of silhouette cutting.
-The film is a journey back in time.
-The viewer is taken from the present day, back to the nineteenth century.
-En route we meet a World War I silhouette war artist and the Victorian artist August Edouart, the Frenchman who introduced the French word “silhouette” into the English language.
+Silhouette Secrets is a one-hour TV documentary about the art and history of silhouette cutting.
+The film is a journey back in time, taking the viewer from the present day back to the early nineteenth century.
+En route we meet a World War I veteran silhouettist, as well as the Victorian artist August Edouart, the Frenchman who introduced the French word “silhouette” into the English language.

 Charles also makes a parallel present-day journey to Houston, Texas, where he meets the world’s fastest silhouette artist and challenges her to a “duel of scissors”.
 This adds moments of jeopardy and pure entertainment to the film.

 The film features a cameo appearance by Paul Daniels.

-The film came out at the end of 2015 and is currently doing well in film festivals around the world.
+The film came out in 2016 and spent most of that year touring film festivals around the world.
 During the tour it picked up two “Best Documentary” awards and was nominated for a third.
 Latest information, and some clips from the film, can be found on the Silhouette Secrets Facebook Page.